 "It was possible, above all, because the United States and Russia were able to come together, work diplomatically, and forge an agreement that would meet the humanitarian needs of the Syrian people," U.S. ambassador to the U.N.
 Linda Thomas-Greenfield told reporters.

-“I certainly see it as an important moment in our relationship.
-And it shows that what we can do with the Russians if we work with them diplomatically on common goals,” she said.
-“We got 12 months of a lifeline to the Syrian people.
+"I certainly see it as an important moment in our relationship.
+And it shows what we can do with the Russians if we work with them diplomatically on common goals," she said.
+"We got 12 months of a lifeline to the Syrian people.
 Certainly, we would have wanted to have three border crossings.
 And I made that clear in my statement that we wanted more, but we certainly didn’t want less.
-And this is a success.”
+And this is a success."

 'A special focus on transparency'

 Russian Ambassador to the U.N.
-Vasily Nebenzya also attributed the compromise to “spirit of the agreements” at the Geneva summit, saying it is “a landmark achievement” for dealing with Syria’s crisis.
+Vasily Nebenzya also attributed the compromise to the "spirit of the agreements" at the Geneva summit, saying it is "a landmark achievement" for dealing with Syria's crisis.